Hemp and Cannabis Oil for Pets: What Every Pet Parent Needs to Know

 Studies performed on dogs in the 1970s demonstrated that they have more THC receptor brains than humans and any other animal studied, making them extremely sensitive to cannabis products containing THC.
 This means that dogs are at a greater risk of adverse effects caused by cannabis including neurological depression and even death.

-What is the difference between hemp oil and cannabis oil?
+What is the difference between hemp seed oil, hemp oil, and cannabis (CBD) oil?

-Hemp is a strain of Cannabis sativa used mainly for its fibre.
+Hemp oil can be the term used to describe hemp seed oil, or it may be the oil extracted from multiple parts of the hemp plant.
+The hemp plant is a strain of Cannabis sativa used mainly for its fibre.
 Hemp is very low in both CBD and THC compared to Cannabis.
-Hemp oil is low in CBD both THC, making adverse (or positive) effects from these unlikely.
-Quality of hemp oil is unregulated so there could be any number of contaminants or other harmful byproducts of extraction present.
+Hemp oil can be the same as CBD oil if it was extracted from multiple parts of the plant, such as the flowers, leaves, and stalks.
+Hemp is low in CBD and THC, making adverse (or positive) effects from these unlikely.
+However, the quality of hemp oil is unregulated so there could be any number of contaminants or other harmful byproducts of extraction present.

 Cannabis oil is produced from Cannabis sativa plants and contains both THC and CBD.CBD oil contains only the CBD active ingredient, without THC and its psychoactive effects.
 When manufactured legally cannabis or CBD oil should be pharmaceutical grade, tested for consistency. and labelled with the concentration of active ingredients within.
 Medicinal cannabis products such as CBD oil are classed as scheduled drugs in Australia and can currently only be legally used by humans if prescribed by a doctor.